SANKARAMDAS/yari/README.md

 compiled files; this is "riskier" but faster. `yarn dev` always ensures that everything is up-to-date.

-The `yarn start` command also starts a server with slightly different behavior — it doesn't automatically reload when its source code files change, so use with caution.
+The `yarn start` command also starts a server with slightly different behaviour — it doesn't automatically reload when its source code files change, so use it with caution.

-See also our [reviewing guide](docs/REVIEWING.md) for information on how to review Yari changes.
+See also our [reviewing guide](docs/REVIEWING.md) for information on how to review Yari's changes.

 ### Pull request requirements

 Firstly, thank you for your interest in contributing to Yari!
-We do have a few requirements when it comes to pull requests:
+We do have a few requirements when it comes to pulling requests:

 1. Please make use of a
    [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).